uku3lig/grapic-standalone/README.md

 ## Installation

-You can run `bash -c $(curl -fsSL https://raw.githubusercontent.com/uku3lig/grapic-standalone/master/setup.sh)` to setup a workspace in the current directory.
+You can run `bash -c "$(curl -fsSL https://raw.githubusercontent.com/uku3lig/grapic-standalone/master/setup.sh)"` to setup a workspace in the current directory.

 Alternatively, you can download [setup.sh](https://raw.githubusercontent.com/uku3lig/grapic-standalone/master/setup.sh) and run `bash setup.sh <PROJECT_NAME>` to download the makefile.